anexia-it/dotnetcore-monitoring/README.md

         }
 		...

+You can configure blacklist-modules (by regular expressions) wich will be excluded in result-list.
+By default there are three blacklist-regex-configurations done:
+- ^[App_Web]
+- ^[CompiledRazorTemplates]
+- ^[System.]

+You can override the default-blacklist by

+		...
+		public void Configure(IApplicationBuilder app, IHostingEnvironment env, ILoggerFactory loggerFactory) {
+            ...
+            Anexia.Monitoring.VersionMonitor.SetBlackList(new List<string>(){ "your_regex" });
+            ...
+        }
+		...

+Also you can extend the existing blacklist by

+		...
+		public void Configure(IApplicationBuilder app, IHostingEnvironment env, ILoggerFactory loggerFactory) {
+            ...
+            Anexia.Monitoring.VersionMonitor.SetAdditionalBlackList(new List<string>(){ "your_regex" });
+            ...
+        }
+		...

 ## Usage

 The package registers some custom REST endpoints which can be used for monitoring.
 Make sure that the `custom_access_token` is defined, since this is used for authorization.